 The CRC of the water and sewerage infrastructure that will need to be replaced over the next five years (RUL <5 yrs) is R646.467 million.
 The asset renewal needs for the water infrastructure assets over the next 10 years is R65.965 million per year.
 The reinvestment required is R583.516 million in the first 5 years and R76.130 million in the second 5-year period.
 The age of 53.9% of the water infrastructure assets is greater than 20 years.
 The CRC of the water infrastructure with a condition grading of "Very Poor" is R381.667 million.
 The asset renewal needs for the sewerage infrastructure assets over the next 10 years is R17.718 million per year.
 The reinvestment required is R62.950 million in the first 5 years and R114.233 million in the second 5-year period.
-The age of 60.5% of the sewerage infrastructure assets is greater than 20 years.
+The asset signater than 20 years.
 The CRC of the sewerage infrastructure assets is greater than 20 years.
-The cRC of the sewerage infrastructure assets is greater than 20 years.
-The reinvestment required is R62.950 million in the first 5 years and R114.233 million in the second 5-year period.
-The age of 60.5% of the sewerage infrastructure assets is greater than 20 years.
-The CRC of the sewerage infrastructure assets is greater than 20 years.
-The CRC of the sewerage infrastructure assets is greater than 20 years.
+The condition grading of "Very Poor" is R18.346 million.